carlychang03/BIMM143_github/README.md

 # Bioinformatics Class

-This is my repository for my Bioinformatics class [BIMM143](https://bioboot.github.io/bimm143_W25/) at UC San Diego in W25.
+This is my repository for my Bioinformatics class [BIMM143](https://bioboot.github.io/bimm143_W25/) at UC San Diego in Winter 2025.

 ## Index of Material